When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 The first invoice I sent was quite simple and it worked just fine.
 After all, the client did pay me for my work.

-Here are some of my best practices when it comes to invoicing for freelancers:
+Here are some of my best practices when it comes to invoicing:

 If you do, just be sure to specify the payment terms (e.g., "Payment due 30 days after project completion").

-Sending an invoice immediately helps to demonstrate to your client that you're on top of your administrative game and take your business seriously.
+Sending an invoice immediately helps to demonstrate that you’re on top of your administrative game and take your business seriously.

 It's not always the case, but if we're lucky, sometimes a client will decide to work with us on a continual basis.